 'We want to create a large-scale shift towards walking and cycling for a cleaner, healthier and more active Hampshire.
-We want to Create the right environment where people element to the feel able to choose walking and cycling as their natural travel choice for everyday cycling (including as part of longer public transport journeys).'
+We want to Create the right environment where people element to the feel able to choose walking and cycling as their natural travel choice for everyday trips (including as part of longer public conservation).'